Tyre Nichols' family to address additional police discipline

 Two more Memphis police officers were disciplined and three emergency responders fired in connection with Nichols’ death, officials said Monday.
 Officer Preston Hemphill, who is white, and another officer whose name wasn’t released, have been suspended, police said.

-Five Black officers were fired and charged last week with second-degree murder and other offenses in Nichols’ Jan.
-7 beating and his death three days later.
-Video of the beating was released publicly last week and showed that many more people failed to help Nichols beyond the five officers accused of beating him to death.
+Five Black officers were fired last week and charged with second-degree murder and other offenses in Nichols’ Jan.
+7 beating and death three days later.
+Video of the beating, which was released publicly last week, shows that many more people failed to help Nichols beyond the five officers charged in his death.

 Six officers were part of the so-called Scorpion unit, which targeted violent criminals in high-crime areas.
 Other Memphis residents who say they also were “brutalized” by officers in the unit will speak, according to a statement from Crump.

-Police Chief Cerelyn “CJ” Davis said after the release of the video that the unit has been disbanded.
+Police Chief Cerelyn “CJ” Davis said after the video’s release that the unit has been disbanded.

-“It’s a step in the right direction, but due to the severity of the situation it’s not enough,” said Damion Carrick, 44, participating in a protest Monday evening at Shelby Farms Park, of the investigations and discipline.
+“It’s a step in the right direction, but due to the severity of the situation it’s not enough,” Damion Carrick, 44, said as he participated in a protest Monday evening at Shelby Farms Park.
 “You got a man dragged out of his car, beaten senseless, to a pulp and nobody doing nothing about it.
 It’s heartbreaking.”

 Memphis Police Department officers used a stun gun, a baton and their fists as they pummeled Nichols during the nighttime arrest.
 Video shows Nichols running away from officers toward his house after he was pulled over on suspicion of reckless driving.
-Nichols, a 29-year-old father, was heard calling for his mother and seen struggling with his injuries as he sat helpless on the pavement, video footage released Friday showed.
+The video footage released Friday shows the 29-year-old father calling for his mother and struggling with his injuries as he sits helpless on the pavement.

-The five officers chatted and milled about for several minutes as Nichols remained on the ground, but there were other authorities on the scene.
+The five officers chatted and milled about for several minutes as Nichols remained on the ground, but other authorities were on the scene.
 Two Shelby County sheriff’s deputies also have been suspended without pay while their conduct is investigated.

 Nichols’ older brother, Jamal Dupree, told CNN’s Don Lemon on Tuesday that he feels guilty because he wasn’t there to protect his younger sibling.